Affordable Lawn Care Near You Made Easy with Lawn Doctor

 Aerating your lawn is one of the things you need to do to have a healthy, growing lawn.
 Just as a farmer plows his fields every season, your lawn needs aeration to service the exact same purpose.
 Aeration is needed due to thatch buildup and soil compaction; two problems that can be caused by a number of things, including heavy use of your yard.
 When soil compacts, your grass cannot breathe or find much needed nutrients due to the compaction “suffocating” your lawn’s roots.

 So which provides the better value for core aeration, DIY or using Lawn Doctor’s professional lawn care services?
-Consider the following:
+Consider the following, as a homeowner:

 - You’ll need to rent a machine